Here is the CMT Uptime check phrase

 4) research strategy (2 page limit, excluding references) that covers significance, innovation, approach, and outcomes and includes a brief statement as to how your pilot relates to overall themes of the Network;

-5) budget and justification (note – any budget format is acceptable as long as all costs are detailed and the direct/indirect/total cost breakdown is included)
+5) budget and justification (note – any budget format is acceptable as long as all costs are detailed and the direct/indirect/total cost breakdown is included).
+Justifications should detail all requested costs.

-7) for projects with human subjects research, complete applicable sections of the PHS human subjects and clinical trials information form.
-We will send you a file for completion for ease of use.
+8) for projects with human subjects research, complete applicable sections of the PHS human subjects and clinical trials information form.

 Budget Details

 Projects should be able to be completed within one year.
-Applicants may request up to $20,000 direct costs with an 8% additional allowance of indirects for institutions.
-Expenses can include salary and associated fringe costs, research staff (e.g., data analyst, research assistant), data collection or assay costs, travel costs, and materials and supplies necessary for the proposed research.
-The anticipated start date of the award is 8/1/2024 – 3/31/2025, but a no cost extension is permissible to allow for a full year’s worth of funding, if needed.
+Applicants may request up to $25,000 total costs inclusive of the travel costs detailed in the paragraph below.
+Expenses can include salary and associated fringe costs, research staff (e.g., data analyst, research assistant), data collection or assay costs, materials and supplies necessary for the proposed research, and other project specific costs deemed necessary for the work to be completed.
+The anticipated pilot award date is 8/1/2025 – 3/31/2026.
+Note – a no cost extension is permissible to allow for a full year’s worth of funding/time to complete the project, if needed.

 Additional Requirements